AidarKarimov315/Django-Ecommerce/Readme.md

   - __API(store_app folder):__  For managing user requests such as making CRUD operations over the store __Cart__ and making payments and orders.
 The code for this API can be found inside the __store_app__ folder of this repo.
   - __The store administration (admin_app folder):__ Intended to be used by the store administrator.
 It is different from Django's Admin, and it allows advanced filtering and CRUD operations over products, collections, configs, orders, payments, ... .
 - __Stripe SDK (Third Party):__ For managing payments.
 It is accessed by Django when the user makes a purchase.
 [Link to Stripe](https://stripe.com).
-- __Next.js and React.js store Frontend ([GitHub repo](https://github.com/Ceci-Aguilera/habaneras-de-lino-frontend-v2)):__ The store UI that is visible to the clients was created using Next.js which connects to the Django API when making API calls and to Cloudinary when fetching the products', collections', and categories' images.
+- __Next.js and React.js store Frontend :__ The store UI that is visible to the clients was created using Next.js which connects to the Django API when making API calls and to Cloudinary when fetching the products', collections', and categories' images.
 - __Cloudinary for storing images and as CDN (Third Party):__ Used for storing all images uploaded using the Django custom store administration.
 The images can be seen at the store's admin and in the store frontend by clients.
 [Link to Cloudinary](https://cloudinary.com).
 - __PostgreSQL as database (Third Party):__ Connected to the Django API.
 Contains all the information about the store administration.